Corporals killings: Background

 The killings took place against a backdrop of violence at high-profile Irish republican funerals.
 The presence of large numbers of riot police and soldiers at IRA funerals was criticized for sparking unrest.
 On 6 March 1988, three unarmed IRA members alleged to have been preparing for a bomb attack on British military personnel were killed by the Special Air Service (SAS) in Gibraltar during Operation Flavius.
 Their joint funeral was due to be held in Belfast's Milltown Cemetery on 16 March.
 The security forces agreed to stay away from the funeral in exchange for guarantees that there would be no three-volley salute by IRA gunmen.
 A member of the Ulster Defence Association (UDA), Michael Stone, learned of this agreement.
 He attacked the funeral with pistols and grenades, killing three people and wounding more than sixty.

 One of those killed was IRA member Caoimhín Mac Brádaigh.
 Mac Brádaigh's funeral, just three days after Stone's attack, took place amid an extremely tense atmosphere, and those attending feared another loyalist attack.
 Those attending the funeral included IRA members who acted as stewards.

 Derek Tony Wood, aged 24, and David Robert Howes, aged 23, were corporals in the British Army's Royal Corps of Signals.
 According to the British Army, Wood and Howes ignored general orders to stay away from the area where the funeral was being held.
-It has been presumed that the two men drove into the procession by mistake.
+It has been presumed that the two men accidentally drove into the procession.
 Howes had arrived in Northern Ireland one week before.
 Soldiers and police officers suggested that the corporals had gone "wandering", and that Wood was showing his newly arrived colleague the republican districts of Belfast.
-Former British soldier Seán Hartnett stated the corporals were members of a military surveillance unit known as the Joint Communications Unit (JCU).
+Former British soldier Seán Hartnett stated the corporals were members of the Royal Corps of Signals attached to a military surveillance unit known as the Joint Communications Unit (JCU).